wholesomewilson/sfheroku/README.md

 # Motivation

-I developed this web app on my own initiative to demonstrate my full stack development skills to the hiring team for a technical position.
+I developed this web app with my own initiative to demonstrate my full stack development skills to the hiring team for a technical position.
 Without prior knowledge on SalesForce, I was able to demonstrate my fast learning ability to pick up the skills needed for the job requirement within a short amount of time.

 ## Tech Stacks
 Ruby on Rails, jQuery, HTML, CSS, Heroku